hdShang/arxiv-daily/docs/cs-AI/2025-06-23/papers/250618957v1-a-comment-on-the-illusion-of-thinking-reframing-the-reasoning-cliff-.md

 ---
 layout: default
-title: A Comment On "The Illusion of Thinking": Reframing the Reasoning Cliff as an Agentic Gap
+title: "A Comment On \"The Illusion of Thinking\": Reframing the Reasoning Cliff as an Agentic Gap"
 ---

 # A Comment On "The Illusion of Thinking": Reframing the Reasoning Cliff as an Agentic Gap